-Christo Venter is a civil engineer with 20 years’ experience in transportation planning, transport modelling and public transport operations.
+Christo Venter is a civil engineer with more than 25 years’ experience in transportation planning, transport modelling and public transport operations.

 - SVC 323: Transportation Engineering

 - SVC 412: Infrastructure Planning